 - Goo, Pink - Text by M. Alan Kazlev

-A curious, disparaging term for the human race as it spread out across the galaxy, replicating and filling every available niche.
+A curious disparaging term for the human species, in reference to the fact that it as has spread out across the galaxy, replicating and filling available niches.

 - Group mind - Text by Steve Bowers